BestTimesToVisit.com Logo

 Västtrafik Public Transport (Trams, Buses, Ferries)

-Gothenburg's public transport network, managed by Västtrafik, is incredibly efficient and covers the entire city and surrounding areas.
-Trams are the most common and convenient way to get around the city center, while buses reach further out, and ferries connect to the southern archipelago islands.
+Gothenburg's public transport network, operated by Västtrafik, is incredibly efficient and covers the entire region.
+Trams are the backbone of city travel, while buses reach outer areas and ferries connect islands in the archipelago.

-Cost:Single tickets start at 39 SEK for 75 minutes (within zone A), with day passes available for 115 SEK (24 hours) or 230 SEK (72 hours).
-Consider a multi-day pass if you plan on extensive travel.
+Cost:Single tickets start at 39 SEK for 60 minutes (zone dependent), with 24-hour passes costing 135 SEK.
+Consider a 3-day pass (310 SEK) if you plan extensive travel.

-Tip:Download the 'Västtrafik To Go' app to purchase tickets and check real-time schedules – it's essential and cheaper than buying onboard.
-Avoid buying single tickets from the driver if possible, as they are more expensive.
-Always validate your ticket upon boarding by tapping it on the reader.
-Be mindful of rush hour (roughly 7-9 AM and 4-6 PM on weekdays) when trams and buses can get very crowded; try to travel outside these times if possible.
+Tip:Download the 'Västtrafik To Go' app to purchase tickets and check real-time schedules – it's far more convenient than buying from machines.
+Validate your ticket immediately upon boarding by scanning the QR code.
+A common mistake is assuming single tickets cover unlimited travel; they are time-based.
+Be mindful of rush hour (roughly 7-9 AM and 4-6 PM) as trams and buses can get very crowded; try to avoid peak times if possible.

 Göteborg City Bike (Styr & Ställ)